 There aren’t too many games with a mountain climbing theme.
 In fact, there isn’t a mountaineer, or an amateur climbed who hasn’t noticed that.
 If you are both into climbing and into video games you have surely realised that there aren’t too many games involving mountain climbing and the ones that do include climbing they only feature it as a fringe activity, something that supports the main story.
-And it’s not just conventional games, have a look at SlotsWise and you will notice that there aren’t too many slots with a mountain climbing theme.

 Top Mountain Themed Games

 We’ve been trying to find some mountain climbing games, but it was pretty difficult.
 There was an Everest game released towards the end of the 1990s, and then for a long time there were no mountain climbing games.
 Fortunately, that changed in the past few years.
 There have been a few games involving mountain climbing that have been released.

 Let’s have a look at the top two mountain climbing games.

 Everest VR – this is a game with virtual reality technology that makes the whole Everest climbing experience a lot more realistic.
 The game was released in the summer of 2016, but it is still played today.
 Of course, since it’s a VR game, you will need a VR set like HTC Vive or Oculus Rift.
 Without such a set you won’t be able to play this game.

 In the game you get to relive the Everest experience through five epic scenes, you start at the Basecamp, then you reach the Khumbu icefalls.
 The whole experience mimics the actual Everest climbing experience until eventually you reach the mountain peak, or the summit.